Overcoming the chemical complexity bottleneck in on-the-fly machine learned molecular dynamics simulations: Supporting Information

 \subsection{Convergence of Formation Energy}

 Table \ref{tab:long_thermo_Convergence} contains the convergence information for the extended ML-only runs.
-These values represent the deviation of the formation energy of each alloy from the DFT MD value computed after 20 ps.
+These values represent the deviation of the formation energy of each alloy from the ML MD value computed after 20 ps.